Average Walking Heart Rate + 7 Factors That Can Affect Yours

 A person walking over a wooden bridge.

-Factors that Affect Your Average Walking Heart Rate
+What Factors Can Affect Your Average Walking Heart Rate?

-However, the actual heart rate while walking that you will attain is, again, largely dependent on numerous factors, including your age, sex, fitness level, and the intensity of your walking workouts.
+However, the actual heart rate you will attain while walking is, again, largely dependent on numerous factors, including your age, sex, fitness level, and the intensity of your walking workouts.

 There can also be other contributing factors, such as medications, additional stress, and genetics.